Michal Ďuriš

-Michal Ďuriš ([ˈmixal ˈɟuriʂ]; born 1 June 1988) is a Slovak professional footballer who plays as a forward for Cypriot club Karmiotissa.
+Michal Ďuriš ([ˈmixal ˈɟuriʂ]; born 1 June 1988) is a Slovak professional footballer who plays for Spartak Trnava as a forward.

 Club career

+Banská Bystrica

 Ďuriš joined Banská Bystrica from ŠK Petrochema Dubová when he was 14.
 After three years playing for youth squads he made his debut in the Slovak top-level football league featuring in his club's 2–0 defeat against Ružomberok on 9 November 2005.
 During five seasons for Dukla he scored 18 goals in 114 matches overall.

+Viktoria Plzeň

 In August 2010, he signed on a one-year loan for Viktoria Plzeň of the Czech Czech First League with an option of a permanent stay.
 He debuted for Plzeň in a 3–0 away win against České Budějovice on 28 August 2010.
 In his first season for Plzeň he won the Czech title, the first title in Plzeň's history.
 He scored two goals for Plzeň in the 2011–12 UEFA Champions League campaign, one in a 2–1 play-off win against Copenhagen and the next in a 2–2 group stage draw against Milan.

 On 26 January 2017, he signed a deal with the Russian Premier League side FC Orenburg.

 On 17 January 2018, he joined Anorthosis Famagusta on a half-season loan.
 On 6 July 2018, the transfer became permanent for an estimated fee of €600,000.

+Spartak Trnava

+On 16 February 2024, it was announced that Ďuriš would be returning to Spartak Trnava after previously being at the on loan.
+He made his league debut in a 2–1 home loss against Dunajská Streda, playing the whole match. Ďuriš would score his first goals since returning in the next match against his former club Dukla Banská Bystrica, netting two goals.
+He would score the second goal in a 2–0 away win over league rivals Slovan Bratislava, securing the win for his team.In Spartak’s 2024-25 European campaign, Ďuriš scored 5 goals in 4 games, becoming the highest Slovak goal scorer in the Conference League.
+For the rest of the season he would go on a goal drought, scoring only 5 goals in 31 appearances.

+On 25 August 2025, in a 4–1 victory against KFC Komárno, Ďuriš would end his 14 games without a goal.
+Scoring a header after a well timed cross by captain Martin Mikovič.